M2SiCKneSs/Workshop/README.md

 ### Root Files

 - **README.md**
-  This introduction and project overview.
+  This is an introduction and project overview.
 - **ex3_LaTeX.pdf**
-  (If present) Additional LaTeX-formatted or assignment-specific content.
+  (If present) Mid-course assignment 3.

 ## How to Use This Repository